ConstantineLignos/MORSEL/README.md

 test`. `ant clean` cleans all compilation output, including the JAR.

-The JAR manifest is set such that the main class `edu.upenn.ircs.lignos.morsel.MorphLearner` is run when the jar is executed.
+The JAR manifest is set such that the main class `org.lignos.morsel.MorphLearner` is run when the jar is executed.
 This is the the only main function in MORSEL.

 Enjoy!